ekhattar/MeowNotes/README.md

 pip install python-dateutil
 # Optional: install if want to run with wsgi server locally
 pip install uwsgi
+# Dev dependency only for testing
+pip install pytest
 ```

 (Re)create the database; __danger__, will delete existing contents and create new tables!